 You can prepare yourself for the situations you may experience by researching the ethnic composition of your host country and exploring its history of racial and ethnic relations.
 We encourage students to start that research on ourRacial and Ethnic Minority Students page.

-Program Fee includes: ASU tuition, homestay accommodations, guided tours, tango class, some meals, site visits and excursions, ASU faculty support, and international health insurance.
+Program Fee includes: ASU tuition, accommodations, guided tours, most meals, site visits and excursions, ASU faculty support, and international health insurance.
 Not included: airfare, additional meals, passport, books and personal expenses.

 Faculty Directed program participants are also responsible for paying a non-refundable $50 Application Fee, in addition to the Program Fee listed above.
 All other costs associated with participation in the program are the responsibility of the individual student.
 Be sure to reference the program Cost Sheet for information on program fees and any additional estimated expenses.